 After 5 years of writing, reading, researching, and reflecting… I’m proud to say I’ve published 200 blog posts on this site alone.

 Yeah I know it’s crazy.

 Looking back, I say it’s the most rewarding thing I made.
 While a lot of my posts are terrible, to say the least, I am still proud of what I’ve done as it has opened a lot of doors for me in the past few years.

 Of course all of this wouldn’t be possible without you, my readers.

 You (yes you) help me become more accountable.
 You inspire me to write more and learn more and experiment more.
 I am forever grateful.

 I wish saying thank you is enough.
-So please, treat this post as my token of gratitude to you.
+So please, treat this post as my token of gratitude.

 Here are the 200 main ideas I extracted from 200 blog posts I’ve written in the past 5 years: